Credit Card Validation in Node.js — Luhn Algorithm Explained

 7. Node.js code example

-Using the native fetch API (Node 18+).
+Using the @isvalid-dev/sdk package or the native fetch API (Node 18+).
 The card number is sent as a JSON body — never as a URL parameter.

 In an Express checkout handler you might use it like this: